 It also checks for threats, such as malware and trojans, unwanted software that may be among the active processes on your computer, and checks your web browsers for suspicious activity.
 McAfee Security Scan Plus performs a computer scan in a few minutes without slowing down the computer and you can also configure scheduled computer scans.
 After each check, the app will generate a report on the system security status.
 If any problems are found, it will redirect you to the official website to get the full version and buy a license.

 Winner: AVG.
-This is a full-fledged antivirus solution which can fix detected threats.
+This is a full-fledged antivirus solution that can fix detected threats.
 In turn, McAfee is rather a security scan — it does not work in real-time and does not fix anything in the free version.

 2. Online Protection